6 steps to naming your new business

 But it’s also one of the hardest.

-But if you get it wrong, you could be the next “Tea Party Bookshop” (YIKES!), and be forced to rebrand or face embarrassment or failure.
+But if you get it wrong, you could be the next “Tea Party Bookshop” (YIKES!), and be forced to rebrand or face embarrassment, failure or even aggression.

 So… Let’s get to it.

-Before you even begin to think about a brand name, it’s imperative to identify, as precisely as possible, the characteristics of the ideal customer for your brand’s products or services.
+Before you even begin to think about a name for your brand, it’s imperative to identify, as precisely as possible, the characteristics of the ideal customer for your brand’s products or services.

-If you don’t know who you’re creating your brand for (and it’s not yourself), then you will never find a compelling name…
+If you don’t know who you’re creating your brand for (and it’s not yourself, in case that’s what you were thinking), then you will never find a compelling name…

 Web tools such as Alexa can provide significant demographic information about visitors to competitors’ websites, including, age, gender, location, education and ethnic origin.

-Looking at competitors’ Facebook Pages and Twitter accounts can also provide useful “soft” intelligence about their customer base and following.
-From these sources you should be able to easily construct a clear picture of the customer your brand is targeting.
+Looking at competitors’ Facebook Pages and Twitter accounts can also provide some useful “soft” intelligence about their customer base and online following.
+From these sources, you should be able to easily construct a clear picture of the customer your brand is targeting.

 The concept of the archetype is derived from Jungian psychology, but there is no need to go deep into that.